-Action Purpose Initiation Completion Creation of Grant Proposal Replacing relatively unused green spaces with native plants to increase native vegetation and knowledge.
-Fall 2022 Spring 2023 Acceptance of Proposal To include native plants in relatively unused green spaces.
-Spring 2023 Spring 2023 Order and Collect Native Plants (York Farm) Order and collect Bleeding Heart, Pacific Huckleberry, and Camas from Plantas Nativas for York Farm.
-Spring 2023 Spring 2023 Plant Species (York Farm) Plant Bleeding Heart, Pacific Huckleberry, and Camas in a 5'x20' plot at the York Farm through coordination and advising with Ellie Duncan.
+Action Purpose Initiation Completion Creation of Grant Proposal Phase one in our plan to include more native plants on campus, starting with a pilot plot at York Farm.
+Spring 2023 Spring 2023 Acceptance of Proposal To include native plants in the York Community Farm.
+Spring 2023 Spring 2023 Order and Collect Native Plants (York Farm) Order and collect Bleeding Heart, Pacific Huckleberry, and Camas from Plantas Nativas for the York Community Farm.
+Spring 2023 Spring 2023 Plant Species (York Farm) Plant Bleeding Heart, Pacific Huckleberry, and Camas in a 5'x20' plot at the York Community Farm through coordination and advising with Ellie Duncan.
 Spring 2023 Spring 2023 Water Plants (York Farm) Water plants bi-weekly until the roots take hold, about six months.
-Spring 2023 Winter 2024

-Create Website Signs will have QR codes that students can use to be directed to a website where they can learn about the plants and how they are more sustainable.
+Spring 2023 Winter 2024 Submit Phase II Grant Submit phase II of our plan.
+This grant is in collaboration with grounds maintenance and will include replacing a plot of grass against the Art Annex with native plants.
+Fall 2022 Spring 2023 Create Website Signs will have QR codes that students can use to be directed to a website where they can learn about the plants and how they are more sustainable.
 Fall 2023 Fall 2023 Create Signage Create signs for the York plot and the Art Annex plot.
-Winter 2024 Winter 2024 Removal of Grass Maintenance team removes the non-native species to replant with natives.
-Fall 2023 Spring 2024 Order and Collect Native Plants Order and collect Lupine, Pacific Rhododendron, and Bleeding Heart from Plantas Nativas so that non-native species can be replaced.
-Spring 2024 Spring 2024 Native Landscapes!
-Fill empty landscape with native plants.
-Spring 2024 Spring 2024 Monitor and Assessment Monitor landscape filled with native plants to assure enhancement of aesthetics and plant growth.
-Spring 2024 Spring 2025 Western Community Enjoyment Students/faculty/visitors can appreciate and be educated on native plant species.
-Spring 2024 Eternity b.
+Winter 2024 Winter 2024 b.
 When is the planned project completion date?